akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Stanwey's "Tribute Cart"
 As a King's Thegn, Harold might be required to send a "Carriage Service" (avera) as part of his tenure.
 This would involve sending his cart and oxen to Rockingham to haul the King’s wine, building stone, or hunting gear whenever the Royal Court was in residence.

+Laxton - A Real Village across the valley from 'Stanwey', with All Hallows (All Saints) ancient parish church.
+Good visibility all the way to Rockingham.